Copy-view behavior and mutability

 4. The out= keyword present in some strided array libraries (e.g. sin(x, out=y))

-Libraries like TensorFlow and JAX tend to support inplace operators, provide alternative syntax for item and slice assignment (e.g. an update_index function or x.at[idx].set(y)), and have no need for out=.
+Libraries such as TensorFlow and JAX tend to support in-place operators by providing alternative syntax for item and slice assignment (e.g. an update_index function or x.at[idx].set(y)) and have no need for out=.

-A potential solution could be to make views read-only, or use copy-on-write semantics.
-Both are hard to implement and would present significant issues for backwards compatibility for current strided array libraries.
-Read-only views would also not be a full solution, given that mutating the original (base) array will also result in ambiguous semantics.
-Hence this API standard does not attempt to go down this route.
+A potential solution could be to make views read-only or implement copy-on-write semantics.
+Both are hard to implement and would present significant backward compatibility issues for current strided array libraries.
+Read-only views would also not be a full solution due to the fact that mutating the original (base) array will also result in ambiguous semantics.
+Accordingly, this standard does not attempt to pursue this solution.

-This leaves the problem of the initial example - with this API standard it remains possible to write code that will not work the same for all array libraries.
-This is something that the user must be careful about.
+This leaves the problem of the initial example—despite the best efforts of this standard, it remains possible to write code that will not work the same for all array libraries.
+This is something that the users are advised to best keep in mind and to reason carefully about the potential ambiguity of implemented code.